alluniq/validated-fields/README.md

 ValidatedFields is a set of helpers for unobtrusive frontend validations using HTML5 attributes, Rails 3 validators and JavaScript.

-It overrides the default Rails form helpers and uses Validator reflection to gather validation rules declared in model classes.
+It overrides the default Rails form helpers and uses validator reflection to gather validation rules declared in model classes.

 ## Usage